 To apply for these loans, you may need to fill out the FAFSA.
 Once the form is completed, the school may use the information to determine your loan eligibility.
 The college could also use the information to determine the student loan amount.

 Why Might You Need Student Loans?

-Student loans could help defray financial costs when you may not have other financial resources.
-These loans may fill in the gaps when you don't have enough money to pay for the entire cost of attendance at a college or trade school.
+Student loans for living expenses could also help defray financial costs when you may not have other financial resources.
+These loans may fill in the gaps when you don’t have enough money to pay for the entire cost of attendance at a college or trade school.
 By knowing you have money available, you may focus on studying for classes as the student loan may pay for housing, food and utilities.
 These loans could allow you to budget your money in a smarter way.